Inferential Theory for Granular Instrumental Variables in High Dimensions: Model

 where $\bs{y}_{it}= '$ is a $G \times 1$ vector of dependent variables, $\bs{x}_{it}= '$ is a $k_x \times 1$ vector of strictly exogenous variables (which can be arbitrarily correlated with the common factors, $\bs{F}_t$, and/or the loadings, $\bs{\Lambda}_i$), $\bs{a}_t= '$ is a $k_a \times 1$ vector of potentially endogenous aggregate variables, $\bs{v}_{it}$ is a $G \times 1$ vector of composite error terms which admit a low-rank plus sparse (factor structure) error decomposition, where $\bs{\Lambda}_i$ is an $r \times G$ matrix of latent factor loadings and $\bs{F}_t$ is an $r \times 1$ vector of latent factors.

 In our exposition, we focus on the canonical setting of estimating the supply and demand elasticities in the global crude oil market, so we set the dimension of $G=2$ for supply and demand variables respectively.
 We take $k_x=0$ for ease of exposition but we present a general estimation algorithm for when $k_x \neq 0$.
 Moreover, we assume that only one of the $G=2$ variables has a panel structure, whereas the other variable is an aggregate time series.
-That is, $\bs{y}_{it}= '$ where $d_t$ is the log change of aggregate crude oil consumption and $y_{it}$ is the log change of country $i$'s crude oil production, $a_t=p_t$, with $k_a =1$, is the log change of real crude oil price (where we deflate the nominal oil price with the U.S. general price index).\footnote{One may wonder why $p_{t}$ is not disaggregated; in fact the $p_t$ we use can be considered as the weighted average of country specific real oil prices (in changes).
+The main results extend relatively naturally to the case where both variables have a panel model.
+That is, $\bs{y}_{it}= '$ where $d_t$ is the log change of aggregate crude oil consumption and $y_{it}$ is the log change of country $i$'s crude oil production, $a_t=p_t$, with $k_a =1$, is the log change of real crude oil price (where we deflate the nominal oil price with the U.S. general price in3dex).\footnote{One may wonder why $p_{t}$ is not disaggregated; in fact the $p_t$ we use can be considered as the weighted average of country specific real oil prices (in changes).
 As shown in \citet{mohaddes2016country}, for a proper global analysis, deflating the nominal oil price in U.S. dollars by the U.S. price index is generally theoretically invalid unless the law of one price holds universally.
 Namely, let $P_{it}$ denote the general price index faced by country $i$, $E_{it}$ denotes country $i$'s exchange rate measured as units of country $i$'s currency per U.S. dollar, $p_{it}$ denote country specific log of real oil prices and $\tilde{p}_t$ denotes nominal oil prices in U.S. dollars, if $E_{it}P_{US,t}=P_{it} \,\, \forall i$; then it follows that $\sum_{i=1}^N w_i p_{it}=\tilde{p}_t + \sum_{i=1}^N w_i \text{log}(E_{it}/P_{it})=\tilde{p}_t + \sum_{i=1}^N w_i \text{log}(1/P_{US,t})=\tilde{p}_t-p_{US,t} := p_t$.
 As it turns out, $p_t=\tilde{p}_t-p_{US,t}$ is an appropriate approximation as documented in \citet{mohaddes2016country} for their long run analysis, in the sense that it respects the long-run equilibrium relationships.
-We assume it is an appropriate approximation for our short-run analysis.}$^{,}$\footnote{The main results extend relatively naturally to the case where both variables have a panel model.} Given our stylizations the coefficient matrix $\bs{C}$ and composite error, $\bs{v}_{it}$ becomes
+We assume it is an appropriate approximation for our short-run analysis.} Given our stylizations the coefficient matrix $\bs{C}$ and composite error, $\bs{v}_{it}$ becomes